-Void is delighted to present Through the Front Door the first solo exhibition on the island of Ireland by German artist Grace Schwindt.
-The exhibition includes a major new commissioned performance work, Reading from a Ribbon.
+Void is delighted to present Through the Front Door – the first solo exhibition on the island of Ireland by German artist Grace Schwindt.
+The exhibition includes a major new commissioned performance work Reading from a Ribbon.

 Schwindt’s latest work, Tenant (2012, HD Video, 78 min.), is also on show.
-This new film centres on a scripted dialogue that takes as a starting point a story about Mrs. Schumacher who was the lodger of the artist’s grandfather in Berlin during the Second World War.
+This new film centres on a scripted dialogue that takes, as a starting point, a story about Mrs. Schumacher who was the lodger of the artist’s grandfather in Berlin during the Second World War.
 She was a communist and helped Vladimir Lenin travel from Switzerland to Russia in 1917 after the February Revolution broke out.
 In the artist’s own words the film “describes the routines that take place in a family home, such as eating together, doing homework or bathing.
 These routines are embedded into a wider historical and social context and get repeatedly interrupted, for example, by a performer falling down stairs at the very moment she reached the top.

 The exhibition also includes the newly commissioned performance Reading from a Ribbon, which, in Schwindt’s own words explores the “desires and possibilities to create equality in social relations and difficulties of being heard.”
-Reading from a ribbon, which includes a cast of local and international performers, is performed only once.
+Reading from a Ribbon, which includes a cast of local and international performers, is performed only once.
 Thereafter, a HD video recording will be installed as a large-scale wall projection in the original performance space.
-Reading from a ribbon is based on a monologue, which takes the form of a letter.
+Reading from a Ribbon is based on a monologue that takes the form of a letter.
 The text is presented on various levels: stitched onto a ribbon that is slowly unfolding, written onto a costume, and spoken by a performer.
 A tight choreography allows this text to unfold over a period of 20 minutes.
 The piece involves four performers: a female dancer (Jia-Yu Corti), a man (James King), and a young girl (Chloë Bradley), and the artist herself.
 These different roles also represent various possibilities of social relations implied in the text.
-The performers appear in isolation, but through the choreography they meet at certain points in which their mutual dependency is emphasized.
+The performers appear in isolation, but through the choreography they meet at certain points in which their mutual dependency is emphasised.

 Grace Schwindt Biography

-Schwindt graduated from the Slade School of Fine Art in 2009, and participated in the Associate Artists Programme at LUX in 2010.
+Schwindt graduated from the Slade School of Fine Art in 2009 and participated in the Associate Artists Programme at LUX in 2010.
 She has presented her work widely.
-Recent solo exhibitions include the White Columns Gallery, New York, South London Gallery, White Chapel Gallery and the Institute of ContemporarArts, London.
+Recent solo exhibitions include the White Columns Gallery, New York; South London Gallery,;White Chapel Gallery and the Institute of ContemporarArts, London.
 This year, Schwindt received the Grant to Individual Artist from the Foundation for Contemporary Arts for Performance Art, New York.

-Void Gallery is supported by the Arts Council of Northern Ireland and Derry city Council.
+Void Gallery is supported by the Arts Council of Northern Ireland and Derry City and Strabane District Council.